webpack/concord/README.md

 By default `promise/*` is used for `large-file`, but if lazy-loading (`promise+lazy/*`) is supported this is used for `web` environment.
 For a `server` environment the lazy-loading is disabled (`promise+eager/*`).
 If building for `web` and `server` environment lazy-loading is disabled, because it's later specified in the configuration.

-#### `moodle`
+#### `concord`

-Every `moodle` option in scoped with this key.
-This ensures that moodle doesn't conflict with other configuration.
+Every `concord` option in scoped with this key.
+This ensures that concord doesn't conflict with other configuration.

 The only allowed keys in this object are: `main`, `extensions`, `types` and `modules`.
-When the build system find other keys it should fail assuming there is a newer moodle version, which is not supported by this build system.
+When the build system find other keys it should fail assuming there is a newer concord version, which is not supported by this build system.

 #### `main`

 When the request resolve to the main directory of this package (the directory of the configuration file), the content of the `main` field is resolved relative to the package directory (Meaning `./` is required for relative paths).

-The `main` field from the moodle configuration defaults package manager configuration module entry point. i. e. `main` in `package.json` or `"./index"`.
+The `main` field from the concord configuration defaults package manager configuration module entry point. i. e. `main` in `package.json` or `"./index"`.

 #### `extensions`